shun-zheng/DIAG-NRE/README.md

 The implementation of the paper
 "DIAG-NRE: A Neural Pattern Diagnosis Framework for Distantly Supervised Neural Relation Extraction"

-Please refer to [thunlp version](https://github.com/thunlp/DIAG-NRE) for the long-term maintaining.
+This is a deprecated repo, please refer to [the thunlp version](https://github.com/thunlp/DIAG-NRE) for long-term maintaining.

 ## Overview